kodezero1/FitLife/README.md

 ### Find Page

-The Find Page helps you discover new content within LiftClub.
+The Find Page helps you discover new content within Fitlife.
 You can search for workouts, exercises, users, and teams.
 The search results can be sorted by recency, popularity, or alphabetically.

 ### Profile Page